HemanthSai7/CapTraduire/readme.md

  <h1>🍁 Cap-Traduire</h1>

 Communication is vital in today's era.
-Even more important is to have a healthy conversation in official spaces.
-We come across people hailing from various backgrounds, speaking various languages.
+People who wish to travel the world often face an obstruction in speaking to people in their native language.
+Well, not anymore.

-> ### **CAPTRADUIRE** Translates what you speak, for you to have an uninterrupted conversation.
+> ### **CAPTRADUIRE** Translates what you speak, for you, to have an uninterrupted conversation.

    - It takes the input in the form of English
    - Gives output in the desired language on a single click.
-This program helps communication between two parties easy.
+   - This program helps communication between two parties easy.
    - This software assists you in translating a language into four distinct languages

 <br>